Hand Tallies for elections and policies;

 A quick show of hands can tally most rules to decide elections or policies for about 100 voters.
 (Voters might be easier to count if they are able to move into “preference groups”.)

-Condorcet's pairwise rule is usually best for enacting one policy or to select a list of projects.
+Condorcet’s pairwise rule is usually best for enacting one policy and sometimes to select a list of projects.
 Each voter grades or ranks most proposals on the ballot (A, B, C, or 1st, 2nd, 3rd.)
 In a hand-tally process, one person enters tick marks in a Pairwise table while two or three people read aloud a ballot's preferences and confirm the tick marks.
 If ballots include the option "Fund no more." the tally can show which projects have majority support.

-A hand count of ballot papers for Single Transferable Vote takes some care.
+FairVote explains a hand count of ballot papers for Single Transferable Vote takes some care.
 But these hand tallies have elected reps in Australia and Ireland and in private organizations for almost 100 years.
 STV is a form of Proportional Representation.

 Ballot Data-Entry Forms